etholpalmer/Financials-During-Pandemic-USAirlines/Covid 19 vs. Commercial Airlines.md

 Motivation :

-1. Evaluation of commercial airlines and their stocks during and after the COVID 19 Pandemic.
+1. Evaluation of commercial airlines and their stocks during and after the COVID-19 Pandemic.

 2. Evaluate travel tourism trends and their effect on airline stocks.